My first experience with Serge Lutens Chergui back in 2014 opened my eyes in way of what can be achieved with perfumery.

 Well, no. It doesn’t.
 But, one thing I experience each time I wear it is being like the man that can accomplish any task, and take over the world with a snap of the finger.
 Maybe, we all would sometimes want to feel that way.

-As always, I take my approach to reviewing the fragrances a little differently.
+As always, I take my approach to review the fragrances a little differently.
 Experience, and how does it make me feel?

 Many don’t know, but all of these notes are here just to give you a general idea of what something smells like, but fragrance houses never reveal the full list of notes.